Woman writing by hand in a notebook, journaling outdoors in natural light as part of an intentional living routine.

 Intentional living, Slow and Intentional Living

-What is Intentional Living -The Beginner’s Guide to Slow Living
+What is Intentional Living – A Beginner’s Guide to Living More on Purpose

 Part Two: What Is Intentional Living?

-But what is intentional living if not the quiet, courageous act of saying: I get to decide what matters to me—and how I want to live it out.
+I get to decide what matters to me now—and how I want my life to feel.

 What Is Intentional Living?